OutWooods/student_directory/README.md

 ## Ruby topics
 Topics are listed in order of when I covered them.

-The three I most struggled with (and still do) are blocks, procs and lambda's, so I started with them first.
+The three I most struggled with (and still do) are blocks, procs and lambda's - as they're so similar, but all subtly difficult.
 I found what worked well, was starting with blocks, then procs and then lambdas as blocks link to procs and procs link to lambdas.
-I also found it helped to look at each topic separately, when I did all the topics at once, my mind started to melt...
+What helped me most was looking at each topic separately, doing some kata/questions on it, then moving on.
+When I did all the topics at once, my mind started to melt...

 - [x] **Focus: Blocks**
 	- Sites that were useful: